borayildiz/cmsis-pack-eclipse/loggerReadme.md

 3.)
 Select CMSIS Packs.
 4.)
 Close the preference page.
 5.)
 In the LoggerView plugin click the Info button.
-You will see that which constructors and methods called when you open the CMSIS Packs page.
+You will see that which constructors and methods are called when you open the CMSIS Packs page.